bberildundar/Library-Project-Year2-Term1/README.md

 The purpose of this project was to practice and reinforce the knowledge of Java fundamentals learned in the course.

 ## Features
-The Library Management System includes the ability to:
+The Library Management System includes the features to:

 - Lend and receive items
 - Manage the collection of items